Biden makes impassioned argument Trump could destroy American democracy as he opens 2024 campaign - KESQ

 A majority of Americans, including 72% of Democrats, think the outcome of the 2024 election will be extremely or very important for the future of democracy in the United States, according to an Associated Press-NORC Center for Public Affairs Research poll last month, ranking the issue behind only the economy.

+With the passage of time, “politics, fear, money all have intervened, and all of these MAGA voiced who know the truth about Trump on January 6, have abandoned the truth and abandoned democracy.”

+“They made their choice – now the rest of us, Democrats, Independents, mainstream Republicans, we have to make our choice.
+I know mine, and I believe I know America’s.”

-The insurrection was a focus of the Biden campaign’s first 2024 campaign ad.
+The insurrection was also a focus of the Biden campaign’s first 2024 campaign ad.

-“There’s something dangerous happening in America,” Biden says in the ad, interspersed with images from the 2018 Unite the Right rally of white supremacists; images of Trump supporters battling police officers on January 6; and images of a noose set up outside the Capitol.
+“There’s something dangerous happening in America,” Biden says in the ad, interspersed with images from the 2017 Unite the Right rally of White supremacists; images of Trump supporters battling police officers on January 6; and images of a noose set up outside the Capitol.
 “There’s an extremist movement that does not share the basic beliefs in our democracy.”

 “All of us are being asked right now: ‘What will we do to maintain our democracy?’”
 Biden says in the ad, adding that “our children and grandchildren will hold us responsible.”

-Note: CORRECTION: This story has been updated to reflect that the Unite the Right rally took place in 2017.